antalsz/hs-to-coq/doc/source/edits.rst

 Effect:
   During translation, ignore the given data type constructor.
-Any equation of a function or arm of a case statement that pattern-matches on that constructor is also skipped.
+Any equation of a function, alternative of a case statement, or pattern guard that pattern-matches on that constructor is also skipped.
+List comprehensions that bind to that constructor become `[]`.

   As with ``skip``, this does not affect the translation of *uses* of the constructor.
 This means that you must either make it available in a preamble or elide it with other edits.
+Additionally, matching against the constructor in ``do`` notation will cause a translation failure.

   These skipped constructors are not stored in the generated metadata, so you need to include the ``skip constructor`` edits in all downstream modules.